 The most reliable method for determining the need to pump is regular inspection of the tank, including measurement of sludge and scum thickness.
-If we use regular inspection as a method for determining pumpout needs, a good rule of thumb is to pump before the top of the sludge layer reaches a level 9 to 12 inches below the bottom of the outlet baffle, or when the bottom of the scum layer reaches a level 3 inches above the bottom of the outlet baffle, as shown in Figure 7.27.
-Some local regulations, guidelines, and practices regarding when a tank should be pumped may be based on total scum thickness, total sludge thickness, or proportion of tank volume occupied by solids.
-A typical guideline is pumping when sludge levels reach 25 to 33 percent of tank liquid capacity.
-MN Rules Chapter 7080.2450 subp 3 A states that a tank must be cleaned when the total volume of scum and sludge exceeds 25%, as shown in Table 7.7
+If we use regular inspection as a method for determining pumpout needs, MN Rules Chapter 7080.2450 Subp.
+3 (A) considers a tank "full" when the top of the sludge layer reaches to 12 inches below the bottom of the outlet baffle (B), or when the bottom of the scum layer reaches a level 3 inches above the bottom of the outlet baffle (A), as shown in Figure 7.27.
+MN Rules Chapter 7080.2450 also states a tank should be pumped based on total scum and sludge thickness, as a proportion of tank volume occupied by solids.
+A typical guideline is pumping when scum and sludge levels reach 25 percent of tank liquid capacity.
+MN Rules Chapter 7080.2450, Subp.
+3 (A) states that a tank must be cleaned when the total volume of scum and sludge exceeds 25%, as shown in Table 7.8.
+The tank must be pumped if either condition is met.